Bed Preparation and Planting

 Finally the time has come to put in the finishing touches to your garden area.
 You have selected your plants and have determined where they are to be placed.
 New soil has been brought in and spread to the height that you wish your bed to be.

-If you have installed an underground irrigation system either your heads are in place or your water source has been brought to the surface.
-If the latter is the case please see ….. for the next steps.
+If you have installed an automatic irrigation system your heads are in place and have been tested for coverage.

 Compost!
 Compost!
 Compost!

 Compost is a must.
 It is rich in the nutrients your plants need and helps soil retain its moisture.
 Put a good thick layer on top of your new soil and mix it well with a fork or rake.